-Because time has lapsed since the creation of the Norcross Point and Public Beach Redevelopment Plan, drafted in 2020-21, the town has decided to start again at square one.
-The process of determining project needs and priorities will be started again with public engagement to ensure that whatever improvements are pursued align with what the public wants, at the state's recommendation.
-The grant funds that were originally requested in 2020-2021 are now insufficient to cover the cost of the improvements outlined in the original Norcross Point and Public Beach Redevelopment Plan.
+Since so much time has lapsed since the creation of the Norcross Point and Public Beach Redevelopment Plan, drafted three years ago, the town has decided to go back to square one.
+The process of determining project needs and priorities will be started over again with public engagement to ensure that whatever improvements are pursued are in alignment with what the public wants, at the state's recommendation.
+The grant funds that were originally received three years ago are now insufficient to cover the cost of the improvements outlined in the original Norcross Point and Public Beach Redevelopment Plan.
+The following is an incomplete list of known improvements needed at Norcross Point: